RGE solver for the complete dim-7 SMEFT interactions and its application to $0\nu\beta\beta$ decay: Summary of the RGEs for all dim-5 and dim-7 operators

 \section{Summary of the RGEs for all dim-5 and dim-7 operators}

 In this Appendix, we summarize the full RGEs for dim-5 and dim-7 SMEFT operators at one-loop level, as calculated in Refs.~\cite{Liao:2016hru,Liao:2019tep,Zhang:2023kvw,Zhang:2023ndw}.
 The definitions of the operators appearing in these RGEs are provided in \cref{tab:dim7_SMEFT_OP}.
 Additionally, we also present the RGEs for the SM parameters at one-loop level \cite{Luo:2002ey}.
 These RGEs are implemented in the file \texttt{beta\_function.py} within the code \texttt{D7RGESolver}.
+In our code, we also include the two-loop RGEs for the SM parameters~\cite{Machacek:1983tz,Machacek:1983fi,Machacek:1984zw,Luo:2002ey}.
+Users can choose flexibly the SM loop orders when solving the RGEs.

 To display the RGEs for the WCs briefly, we adopt the notation $ \dot{C_i} \equiv 16\pi^2{{\rm d}C}/{{\rm d}\ln\mu} $ and the abbreviations $ W_H \equiv {\rm Tr}(Y_l^{\dagger} Y_l + 3Y_u^{\dagger}Y_u + 3Y_d^{\dagger}Y_d )$ and $ T_H \equiv {\rm Tr}\big[( Y_l Y^\dagger_l )^2 + 3 ( Y_{u} Y^\dagger_{u})^2 + 3 ( Y_{d} Y^\dagger_{d})^2 \big]$. $\bullet$ {\textbf{SM parameters}}